Coney Island: Late-1970s attempts at restoration

-Revival
+1980s and 1990s revival

-Bullard deal, Sportsplex, and KeySpan Park
+Bullard plan and Sportsplex

 In the mid-1980s, restaurant mogul Horace Bullard proposed rebuilding Steeplechase Park.
 On the site bounded by West 15th and 19th Streets between Surf Avenue and the boardwalk, Bullard wanted to build a $55 million amusement park based on the originals.
 The city agreed, and the project was approved in 1985.
 Bullard planned to open the park by mid-1986 to coincide with the Statue of Liberty's centennial.
 However, the project was delayed while the New York City Planning Commission compiled an environmental impact report.
 By early 1987, the cost of the amusement park nearly doubled, to $100 million.

 Concurrently, in December 1986, the New York State Urban Development Corporation formally proposed a 17,000-seat minor-league baseball stadium north of the boardwalk between West 19th and West 22nd Streets as well as 15,000-seat indoor arena north of the Abe Stark Rink.
 Negotiations were ongoing with the Mets and Yankees to ensure their support for the minor-league stadium.
 State senator Thomas Bartosiewicz attempted to block Bullard's plan, as he was part of a foundation that had promised another developer, Sportsplex, the right to build an amateur sports arena on the site.
 Construction was held up for another four years, and by 1989, Bullard and the city were ready to sign a contract that would allow the developer to construct a 60-ride amusement park on a 25 acre waterfront strip, which would be completed by 2002.
 Other proposals for the area included a $7.9 million restoration of the boardwalk, as well as a new high-school and college sports stadium.

 Some of Coney Island's iconic rides were designated as official city landmarks during the late 1980s.
 In 1988, the Cyclone roller coaster was made a New York City designated landmark.
 This was followed by the Parachute Jump and the Wonder Wheel in 1989.
 The neighborhood's high crime rate had reversed slightly by the 1990s.
 However, Coney Island's relative isolation from the rest of New York City, along with its ethnic diversity, deprived the area of significant political power, and to a greater extent money.